nextflow-io/nextflow/docs/install.md

 ## Standalone distribution

-Nextflow has a set of {ref}`core plugins <plugins-core>` which are downloaded at runtime by default.
+Nextflow has a set of [core plugins ](plugins-core) which are downloaded at runtime by default.
 There is also a standalone distribution (i.e. the `all` distribution) which comes pre-packaged with all core plugins.
 This distribution is mainly useful for offline environments.

 The installer for the `all` distribution can be found on the [GitHub releases page](https://github.com/nextflow-io/nextflow/releases), under the "Assets" section for a specific release.
 The installation procedure is the same as for the standard distribution, only using this URL instead of `https://get.nextflow.io`: